gavinsimpson/physalia-multivariate/README.md

 available within vegan.
 We will focus on the use of ordination methods and on the use of restricted permutations to test a range of experimental designs.

-We will focus in particular on when and how to use multivariate methods including unconstrained and constrained ordination (CCA, RDA, Constrained PCoA), as well as between-group tests such as PERMANOVA.
+In particular, we discuss when and how to use multivariate methods including unconstrained and constrained ordination (CCA, RDA, Constrained PCoA), as well as between-group tests such as PERMANOVA.
 We will cover concepts such as design- and model-based permutations and the exchangeability of samples in